agarwalp-14/RTLDesign-UsingSKY130/README.md

 Here, the waveform is entirely like that of a 2:1 MUX!
 So, vividly, because of the missing sensitivity list, there is a synthesis simulation mismatch.

+## Labs on synth-sim mismatch for blocking statement

 Now we will see a case of synthesis simulation mistach due to incorrect use of blocking statements:

 ![image](https://user-images.githubusercontent.com/86144443/123514763-19c81d80-d6b2-11eb-986a-aba21affb6df.png)